Improved Guarantees for Offline Stochastic Matching via New Ordered Contention Resolution Schemes: Introduction

-In this special case, our analysis also yields a $(1-1/\euler)$-selectable Random-order Contention Resolution Scheme.
+In this special case, our analysis also yields a $(1-1/\euler)$-balanced Random-order Contention Resolution Scheme.
 However, instead of designing a specific function, our analysis implies a class of functions which sufficiently\footnote{ This intuition can be illustrated as follows.
 If there is no attenuation, then the worst case involves two edges $e',e''$ with probabilities $p_{e'}=0,p_{e''}=1$, which when shown in a random order implies that $e''$ will block $e'$ w.p.~1/2, whereas $e'$ will not block $e''$.
 The goal of ``attenuation'' is to scale down the probability of selecting $e''$, to increase the probability of selecting $e'$. } attenuate large values of $p_e$ to prevent them from blocking smaller values of $p_e$.
-To elaborate, we show that either of the functions $a(e)=\exp(-\alpha p_e)$ or $a(e)=1-\alpha p_e$, with $\alpha\in[1/2,1]$, ensures that in the worst case, all edges $e$ have $p_e\approx0$.
+To elaborate, we show that the function $a(e)=\frac{1-p_e y_e}{1-\euler^{-(1-p_e y_e)}}(1-1/\euler)$ ensures that in the worst case, all edges $e$ have $p_e\approx0$.
 And in this worst case, $a(e)\approx1$ for all $e$, from which we can conclude that any edge has an $\approx1-1/e$ chance of being selected.
-We note that our functions do not depend on the arrival time $x_e$ and can be seen as \textit{non-adaptive} $(1-1/e)$-selectable Random-order Contention Resolution Schemes for a rank-1 matroid, which we believe could be applied elsewhere.
+We note that our function does not depend on the arrival time $x_e$ and can be seen as \textit{non-adaptive} $(1-1/e)$-balanced Random-order Contention Resolution Schemes for a rank-1 matroid, which we believe could be applied elsewhere.

 \textbf{Bipartite graphs with a unit-patience side.} For offline stochastic matching on bipartite graphs, a standard technique \citep{bansal2012lp} is to randomly round the fractionally-feasible values $y_e$ to binary values $Y_e$ using the dependent rounding procedure of \citet{gandhi2006dependent}, which ensures the patience constraints on both sides to be satisfied w.p.~1.
 Under our additional assumption that one of the sides $V_{1}$ has unit-patience, the vertices in $V_{1}$ must have rounded degree at most 1, resulting in the rounded graph being a disjoint collection of stars.
 One could then separately handle the edges in each star using a Random-order Contention Resolution Scheme for rank-1 matroids, since its edges $e$ will be disjoint from other stars and active independently w.p.~$p_e$.